Skip to main content

 Laparoscopic Primary / Incisional Umbilical Hernia Surgery Baltimore, Maryland

 Abdominal wall hernias can occur spontaneously (presumably from congenital defects) or after surgery.
 When they occur after surgery, they are called incisional hernias, which can range from small to extremely large defects.
-Some defects are so large that contents are irreducible owing to an abdominal wall that is chronically injured and reduced.
+Some defects are so large that their contents are irreducible, owing to an abdominal wall that is chronically injured and reduced.
 This is referred to as “loss of domain.”

-The Umbilical Hernia Repair Surgery Procedure in Baltimore, Maryland
+The Umbilical Hernia Repair Surgery Procedure

 Incisional hernia repair is considered a challenging procedure, especially in recurrent hernias, in which the chances of failure increase with each surgical attempt.

-Open versus laparoscopic repair
+Open versus laparoscopic surgery repair

-As far as ventral incisional hernia is concerned, a laparoscopic approach is considered far superior to open repair and is associated with lowest risk of recurrence and complications.
+As far as ventral incisional hernia is concerned, a laparoscopic approach is considered far superior to open repair and is associated with the lowest risk of recurrence and complications.

-The difference between open and laparoscopic approach is the access and exposure of the defect.
+The difference between the open and laparoscopic approach is the access and exposure of the defect.
 In the open procedure, the abdominal wall is incised over the defect.
 The disruption of surrounding tissue can lead to devascularization.
 When large incisions are performed, a higher incidence of seromas, hematomas, and wound infections has been reported.

 Serving cities such as Frederick and Columbia and the counties of Lancaster and Anne Arundel, Maryland, hernia repair specialists Dr. Andrew Averbach and Dr. Isam Hamdallah are highly trained in the use of laparoscopic technology technology.
 Please request an appointment online with Dr. Averbach or Dr. Hamdallah or call their office at (667) 234-8725.

-FAQs About Umbilical Hernia Repair Surgery Baltimore, Maryland
+FAQs About Umbilical Hernia Repair Surgery

 What is the recovery time for an umbilical hernia surgery?

 In general, recovery time for umbilical hernia surgery is short.
 Most patients are able to return to work within 2-3 days.
-This depends on the kind of work you do, however: physical exertion should be avoided for 1-2 weeks and heavy lifting and strenuous exercise should be held off for 4-6 weeks.
+This depends on the kind of work you do, however: physical exertion should be avoided for 1-2 weeks, and heavy lifting and strenuous exercise should be held off for 4-6 weeks.

 Yes, umbilical hernia surgery is done under general anesthesia.
 The procedure itself is a short one that doesn’t require much time under the knife.
 Many patients are able to return home either the same day or the day after surgery.